-howtobesplendid asked: So, I'm writing the second issue of my comic book series, and I get to final stretch of the rough draft, when I suddenly realize that I could make the issue so much better if i re-wrote the last eight pages completely.
+howtobesplendid said: So, I'm writing the second issue of my comic book series, and I get to final stretch of the rough draft, when I suddenly realize that I could make the issue so much better if i re-wrote the last eight pages completely.
 Is there anything I can do it in the plotting process to prevent such backtracking?

 I mean, sometimes if you planned it better certain aspects or problems or better ways of doing things will come more to the fore meaning there will be less rewriting… but that’s a maybe, and pretty much unprovable in practice.
 No matter how I’ve planned it, things in execution surprise me.

 You can google up a million and one quotes which basically say “writing is rewriting.”
 That’s basically because it is.
 At least it is for a lot of writer’s experiences.

 (For a contrary take, I think of Vonnegut’s Swooper vs Basher dichotomy, where he thinks there’s basically two kinds of writers.
 Swoopers just write-write-write and get the whole thing down, before reworking intensely.
 Bashers write a sentence at a time, and when each line is done, it’s done.
 Obv, an over-generalisation, but a neat one which seems applicable.
 I’m clearly a swooper, but I’ve known a few bashers in my time.
 I sort of view them like a Klingon views a Vulcan.
 They just don’t make any sense to me, which is kinda the point.)

 To be honest, while the response to realising you have to do more work is always a “NO, MUM!
 I DON’T WANT TO TIDY MY BEDROOM!” you should be grateful of it.
 A little work now is one thing, but realising you could have done it better after it’s been drawn is a nagging thing that lasts forever.